The practical guide to using ChatGPT with Zendesk in 2026

 -

 The upside: It’s a completely integrated experience.
-You don’t need another tool, and it’s made to work perfectly within the Zendesk environment.
+You don't need another tool, and it’s made to work perfectly and securely within the reliable Zendesk environment.

 -